slojo404/getting_cleaning_data_project/CodeBook.md

 Further, additional background about the data can be found here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-What follows is information describing the variables and data in the resulting tidy.txt dataset as well as some details about how the original data was transformed.
+What follows is information about how the original data was transformed into the resulting tidy.txt dataset as well as a description of the data and associated variables.